In this article I share how I’ve been adapting the famous 5×5 workout program to accommodate my (well) over 50-year-old body.

 - Bent Over Rows (2-dumbbell)

-Note: I substitute additional exercises here & there, and list & discuss them below.
+Note: I substitute in several additional exercises for every muscle group whenever I feel like it, and I list & discuss them below.

 - Sets & reps are mostly 5×5